cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 - use `tar xvf <file_name>` to unzip tar archives `lab0-handout.tar`.
 More about tar file: https://en.wikipedia.org/wiki/Tar_(computing)
 - use `cd lab0-handout/` and `ls` to check the assessment files (driver.sh, Makefile, p1, p2, README)
 - use `nano p1/main.c` to open C file for the lab0/problem-1.
+---
 - use `nano <file_name>` to edit `<file_name>` as a text file. e.g. `nano p1/main.c`, `nano p2/main.c`.
-- edit your code and use `ctrl+o` to write the code and hit enter to save, use `ctrl+x` to exit nano editor.
+- Edit your code and use `ctrl+o` to write the code.
+Hit enter to save, and use `ctrl+x` to exit the nano editor.
 More about nano editor: https://www.nano-editor.org/
 - use 'cd ..` to exit the current directory.
 - use `tar cvf <tar_file_name> <folder_name>` to create a tar archive (similar to a zip file) for the folder <folder_name>. e.g. `tar lab0-handin.tar lab0-handout`.
 - run `ls` to check the created tar files.